 Los Hermanos Bronco, Caballero Negro, Vampiro Cao, El Vengador, El Buitre, Thunderman, El Taira, Los Espectros, Puño de Hierro, El Puma, El Principe Sabud, Golden Star and El Judas, are some of the famous wrestlers during this time in The Dominican Republic.

-El Relampago (Lightning) Hernández was the yin to Jack Veneno’s yang, the archetype of good versus evil.
-They complemented each other so well in the sense that Jack Veneno signified everything that was morally correct and was a courageous hero fighting off the treacherous villains weekly.
+The volatile Relampago (Lightning) Hernández was the yin to Jack Veneno’s yang, the archetype of good versus evil.
+They complemented each other so well in the sense that Jack Veneno signified everything that was morally correct and was a courageous hero fighting off the treacherous villains week after week.
 Hernández was the representation of all that was evil and would recruit henchmen to face Jack Veneno in hopes of eliminating him.
 Without a villain like Relampago Hernández, perhaps Jack Veneno wouldn’t have reached the heights that he did.

-"I loved being a rudo (Spanish wrestling term for ‘rulebreaker’)," declares Hernández.
+"I loved being a rudo (Spanish wrestling term for ‘rulebreaker’)," declares Hernández in the documentary Jack: La Historia de Jack Veneno directed by Robert Krupka and Benjamin Irish.
 "I loved it when people yelled at me.
 People hated me, and it was exciting for me!
 I wanted to be THE bad guy of excellence, and I learned to become an even better rudo learning from Mexican, American, South American, and Central American wrestlers that passed through the territory."
 He continues, "I actually wanted to become number one in the whole promotion.
 To destroy, crush… to be like a tornado that destroys everything in its path was my pleasure and reason of being."

 Did you know?: Jack Veneno adapted names of wrestling holds by calling them in ways that clicked more with the Dominican fans.
 He "tropicalized them" to match with the local flavor.
 For example, The Sleeper hold became known as "The Controversy" because, although it was widely used in wrestling at the time, it was an illegal hold in the Dominican Republic (much like the piledriver was in many territories).
 His version is a slight variation that seeks to bend the neck to the side, making it seem more painful and more difficult to escape from.